| Sugar Bush Friends Jackie Nieman Ontario, Canada THE

 was beginning to wish the world had come to an end in the

+dark place.
 Then, a few

 days later, the giant who had taken Simon away came back